The library is open to College members 24/7, 365 days a year. Visitors should contact the Librarian for an appointment during office hours.

 The library has a remit to support taught-Masters' courses with copies of their main textbooks, but we will also consider purchasing other requests from both taught and research students.
 We aim never to leave a student stranded - if a book is not suitable for purchase and not available at another library in Oxford, we will borrow a copy via inter-library loan.
 To suggest a book for purchase or request an inter-library loan email Fiona.

 You can borrow up to 30 books at a time from the library.
-Books are loaned for two weeks at a time during term and four weeks in the vacations.
+Books are loaned for four weeks at a time, but will be recalled after two weeks if reserved by another student.
 You can renew books via the University's library system Solo.
-We don't charge fines, but may charge the replacement cost for lost books or reserved books books not returned on request.
+We don't charge fines, but will charge the replacement cost for lost books or reserved books books not returned on request.
 Students check out their own books on the Self-issue Terminal in the library lobby, and return them in the secure Book Return Box in the same location.

 Linacre College Library can supply you with loans of books and copies of articles not available in Oxford libraries through our British Library account.